max-huenink/Minecraft-Servers/README.md

 ================
 Files for creating/starting minecraft servers (vanilla and snapshot), as well as bukkit servers.

-WARNING: Only works on *nix based computers, may work on windows if you have 'cygwin' installed, but this has not been tested fully.
+WARNING: Only works on debian based systems, may work on windows if you have 'cygwin' installed, but this has not been tested fully.

+I am working on getting this working for Mac systems, some commands do not work as expected on Mac and I am looking for a workaround with that.

+Also, wget needs to be installed for downloading of certain scripts to work properly.

 Make sure to either run 'install.sh' or put all the files in the right directories.
 ## Purpose